Table of Contents

 - Saliva tests: Cocaine can be detected in saliva for 2 days after use.

 The exact time it takes for cocaine to leave your system can vary widely from person to person.
 Those who use the drug frequently or heavily may have traces of cocaine in their body for much longer periods.
-Beyond this, factors like health, hydration, and the purity of the cocaine can all influence detection time.
+Factors like health, hydration, and the purity of the cocaine can all influence detection time.

 How Long Does Cocaine Stay in Urine?

 Urine testing is the most common method used to detect cocaine in the body.
 Cocaine is broken down into metabolites like benzoylecgonine, which is what urine tests look for.
 These metabolites usually show up in the urine for 2 to 4 hours after using the drug and can stay there for up to 4 days.
-Detection times for how long does crack stay in urine are similar.
+Detection times for crack cocaine are similar.
 However, this detection window can be longer if someone uses cocaine frequently or in large amounts.
-This is because the body doesn’t have enough time to eliminate the drug fully before more is used.

 Factors influencing how long cocaine stays in the urine include: